twst-blocks/login/readme.md

 ## Frequently Asked Questions

-# Does this plugin work with plugin XYZ?
+# Does this plugin work with plugin X by ACME Inc?
 This plugin works with any plugin that supports WordPress logins.

-Please ask the author of XYZ if they support this block - Or give it a try!
+Please ask the author (ACME) if they support this block - Or just give it a try!

 ## Screenshots